-Mr. Revell is an employee of The Insurance Company of Prince Edward Island, a major subsidiary of the Corporation.
-His employment agreement provides for certain payments and benefits following his termination without cause.
-Upon such termination, Mr. Revell would be entitled to eighteen months of salary continuation, "payment in lieu of bonus" calculated based on the average of the annual bonus payments paid to the Mr. Revell in the three calendar years immediately preceding the delivery of the written notice of termination and continuation of certain benefit coverage, subject to applicable plans and policies.
+Mr. Colby's employment agreement with the Corporation provides for certain payments and benefits following his termination by the Corporation without cause.
+Upon such termination, Mr. Colby would be entitled to twelve months of salary continuation, "payment in lieu of bonus" will be calculated based on the average of the annual bonus payments paid to the Mr. Colby in the three calendar years immediately preceding the delivery of the written notice of termination and with continuation of certain benefit coverage, subject to applicable plans and policies.